 |Public Defender’s Office(Delaware and other states)||Juvenile Detention Centers (Delaware and other states)|

 The Criminal Justice Club is formed and led by students.
 As a student enrichment organization, it promotes awareness of life after college by hosting guest speakers and social activities that allow for informal interaction among students, faculty and professionals.

 CJ Club activities include field trips, guest speakers, mock interviews, fundraising strategies and discussions regarding the Criminal Justice field.
 The Criminal Justice Club has taken trips to such places as: The Federal Bureau of Investigation, Delaware Correctional Center, Baylor Correctional Institution for Women and The Ferris School.

 DSU hosts the only college chapter of NOBLE.
-NOBLE not only allows students to interact with professionals, but it also has a Mentoring Program that allows students to shadow a professional.
-It can also be used as an internship.
+NOBLE not only allows students to interact with professionals, but it also has a Mentoring Program that allows students to shadow a professional, and it provides students with opportunities to network and secure internships.
 Students must maintain a GPA of 3.0 to participate.
 Students interested in NOBLE must complete and submit an application to the Department of Sociology and Criminal Justice.